Four Weeks of Mostly Vegetarian Dinners (winter)

 - Lunch: Frozen pizza and apple slices.
 Nicholas and I were in a hurry to set off on a big shopping expedition.

 - Dinner: Masoor Dal, roasted okra, and rice.
-I had recently read somewhere online (Oh, why didn’t I bookmark it?
-I’d like to give her credit!) that okra, even if it’s been frozen, can be roasted like most other vegetables and is very tasty.
+I had recently read that okra, even if it’s been frozen, can be roasted like most other vegetables and is very tasty.
 We had a one-pound bag of frozen okra that had been in the freezer for 8 or 9 months because I’d grabbed it on sale thinking I would someday make fried okra, but I hadn’t because I’m nervous of frying in hot oil and the guys don’t like Oklahoma-style fried okra as much as I do….
 I put the okra in a colander over a bowl to thaw and drain while we were out shopping, and when we got home it had thawed enough that the pieces no longer clumped together.
-I tossed it with olive oil and a little curry powder (to go with the Indian-style meal) and put it on a cookie sheet in the oven.
-As the blog post had warned me, it took a good 40 minutes to get crisp because okra (especially if it’s been frozen) is so moist, but ultimately it was delicious!
+I tossed it with olive oil and curry powder (to go with the Indian-style meal) and put it on a cookie sheet in the oven.
+As Mary Beth’s post had warned me, it took a good 40 minutes to get crisp because okra (especially if it’s been frozen) is so moist, but ultimately it was delicious!
 Meanwhile, because the onions I was using in the Masoor Dal also had been frozen and were very wet, I heated them for a long time, gradually increasing the heat, and boiled off a lot of the water before I added the carrots (which I’d been grating while I waited) and proceeded with the recipe.
 This made the onions, and the whole batch of dal, very delicious!

 - Lunch: Chicken salad, spinach dip, and cucumber slices from Shadyside Market.